COVID Response Team Frequently Asked Questions

-Because of the uncertainty surrounding world travel, we will not be offering any study abroad opportunities for the Fall 2021 semester.
+Because of the uncertainty surrounding world travel, we are not currently offering any study abroad opportunities.
 We are looking forward to planning future study abroad offerings while keeping in mind the safety of our students.
 If you have any questions please contact firstname.lastname@example.org.

 How are the Academic Centers being impacted?